Helpful Tips for Speaker Management

 Plan, plan, plan!

-It is key that you have a specific date in mind for your event - and that you approach speakers well in advance - so that your speakers can lock down your dates and you can ensure they're available to give their live talk.
 If your event is pre-recorded and your speakers send in their talks in advance, it can be beneficial for both attendees and speakers if your speaker attends their talk and answers any questions that may come up in the live chat or comments.

 Be clear with your expectations of speakers.
 Have a clear schedule in mind and take into account the entire speaker experience leading up to the event.
 Essential things like:

-1. Setting the deadline to submit their talk (if their talk is pre-recorded), or the exact date and time to be ready to go 'live' (for live talks)
+1. Setting the deadline to submit their talk (if their talk is pre-recorded) or the exact date and time to be ready to go 'live' (for live talks)

 2. Getting their talk title/ duration to include on your landing pages and schedule